-Good graphics, haunting music and great gameplay are some of the aspects that make The Passenger a decent point-and-tap title, but the game too short and has only 6 puzzle scenes to solve.
-All in all, a great game to play, especially if you are a big fan on WhoDunit type of games.
+Good graphics, haunting music, and great gameplay are some of the aspects that make The Passenger a decent point-and-tap title, but the game too short and has only six puzzle scenes to solve.
+All in all, a great game to play, especially if you are a big fan of "WhoDunit" type of games.

 Reperfection is a supernatural thriller.
 It has an intriguing plot and amazing art graphic noir visual style that compliments well with the entire concept.
-In Reperfection, the protagonist has the ability to go back in time by looking into the eyes of a dead person.
+In this game, the protagonist has the ability to go back in time by looking into the eyes of a dead person.
 His wife died in an accident and he has no option but to use this ability to bring her back to life.
 Will he be able to successfully alter his past?
-Only you can help him and this can be done solving puzzles and interacting with in-game characters.
+Only you can help him by solving puzzles and interacting with in-game characters.

 The game looks like a wonderful interactive comic book.
 Each panel comes alive with a new puzzle and lets you interact with the objects or people to delve deeper into the mystery.
 Solving puzzles unlocks new panels.

 Reperfection’s 2D black and white graphics are just amazing.
 The attention-to-detail and noir-style artwork creates a dark atmosphere and keeps you hooked into every digital page.
 If you have a penchant for interactive graphics novels and are a sucker for mature storylines, then Reperfection is one point-and-click adventure game you should not miss playing on your Android device.